holochain/CRISPR-Holochain-redux/README.md

 - ``` yarn install --ignore-engines ```
 - ``` cd .. ```

-Update `chimera/src/store/modules/zomes.js` to use the correct path to your CRISPR repo:s
+Update `chimera/src/store/modules/zomes.js` to use the correct path to your CRISPR repo:

 ```
 export const developer = {